-All Columbia College applicants are required to authenticate their identity as part of the admissions review process.
-Main Campus Day Program admits will complete authentication as part of the registration and enrollment, rather than during admission review.
+All Columbia College students are required to authenticate their identity as part of the enrollment process.

 In order to be used for identity authentication, government-issued photo identification (e.g. driver's license, passport, permanent resident card, etc.) must be valid and current.
 Expired identification will not be accepted for authentication.
-The applicant's full name, date of birth, and other directory information must match their application and student file (as applicable).
+The student's full name, date of birth, and other directory information must match their application and student file (as applicable).

-Some applicants may be exempt from authentication.
+Some applicants/students may be exempt from authentication.
 However, proof of citizenship status (i.e. permanent resident card, naturalized citizen certificate, etc.) is still required for admission review, including applicants who are exempt from authentication.
 Military service members (active duty, guard, and reserve) applicants from all branches are exempt from the authentication policy as they are verified and approved by the US Military.
-However, veterans, spouses, and dependents of military members need to complete identity authentication as part of their application to Columbia College.
+However, veterans, spouses, and dependents of military members need to complete identity authentication as part of enrollment with Columbia College.

-To complete authentication, applicants must show a government-issued photo identification to verify their identity.
-Applicants may complete authentication in one of the following ways:
+To complete authentication, students must show a government-issued photo identification to verify their identity.
+Students may complete authentication in one of the following ways:

-- 1. Photo with ID: Applicants can take a photo (i.e. selfie) with their government-issued, photo ID, with their ID next to their face in the photograph.
+- Photo with ID: Take a photo (i.e. selfie) with their government-issued, photo ID, with their ID next to their face in the photograph.
 The detailed information on their ID must be legible.
 It is recommended that in addition to this photo, an image of the ID also be submitted for review.
 Photos can be submitted to Admissions@ccis.edu for verification. - 1.
 Photo Guidelines: Submit a color photo taken within the last month.
 Take a clear image of your face.
 No shadows or filters commonly used on social media should be used.
 Do not have any distracting or image-altering accessories (i.e. hats, sunglasses, etc.).
 Exhibit a neutral facial expression or natural smile.
 Ensure both eyes are open.
 Do not digitally alter photo. - 2.
-Video Session: Applicants not located near a location may show their government-issued photo ID to their admissions counselor in a scheduled video meeting via webcam (i.e. Skype or Zoom). - 3.
-At Location: Applicants with access to a Columbia College nationwide location may show their government-issued photo ID to a full-time staff member at their location. - 4.
-Notary Form: A notary public will confirm the applicant's identity by making a copy of the applicant's government-issued photo ID and providing their signature (and notary stamp as applicable) on the Notary Public ID Authentication Form.
+Video Session: Students not located near a location may show their government-issued photo ID to their admissions counselor in a scheduled video meeting via webcam (i.e. Skype or Zoom). - 3.
+At Location: Students with access to a Columbia College nationwide location may show their government-issued photo ID to a full-time staff member at their location. - 4.
+Notary Form: A notary public will confirm the student's identity by making a copy of the applicant's government-issued photo ID and providing their signature (and notary stamp as applicable) on the Notary Public ID Authentication Form.
 This signed and completed form must be submitted to Admissions@ccis.edu for verification.